-Most patients with rheumatoid arthritis (RA) can be treated non-surgically.
+Most patients with rheumatoid arthritis (RA) can be treated without surgery.
 A treatment plan is designed to control the disease, alleviate pain, maintain function (activities of daily living), and maximize quality of life.

 For tips on lifstyle changes to help you manage rheumatoid arthritis, visit our Patients' Guide to Healthy Living with Rheumatoid Arthritis.

 There is no cure for rheumatoid arthritis, although there are medications that can relieve symptoms and slow disease progression.
 The medication recommended by the doctor is based on your medical condition, age, other drugs you currently take, safety, cost, and your preference.
 In other words, not everyone with RA will be on the same medications and doses.